isottellina/rgba/README.md

 ;; Filename: README.md
 ;; Author: Louise <louise>
 ;; Created: Thu Dec 21 20:26:39 2017 (+0100)
-;; Last-Updated: Tue Dec 26 11:57:59 2017 (+0100)
+;; Last-Updated: Wed Dec 27 00:49:56 2017 (+0100)
 ;;           By: Louise <louise>
  -->

 # rGBA

 This is a WIP emulator in Rust.
-It currently supports the Gameboy, but I will be adding more core, such as a GBA core, and, I hope, a NDS core.
+It currently supports the Gameboy, but I will be adding more cores, such as a GBA core, and, I hope, a NDS core.

 ## Building and running

-Currently, the binary used to launch rGBA cores is the rGBA-cli crate.
+Currently, the binary used to launch rGBA cores is the rGBA-sdl crate.

 ### Bootrom